-The Company accounts for conversion options embedded in convertible notes in accordance with FASB ASC 815-10-05 ("ASC 815-10-05", formerly referred to as SFAS No. 133) and FASB ASC 815-40-05 ("ASC 815-40-05", formerly referred to as EITF 00-19).
+The Company accounts for conversion options embedded in convertible notes in accordance with FASB ASC 815-10-05.
 ASC 815-10-05 generally requires companies to bifurcate conversion options embedded in convertible notes from their host instruments and to account for them as free standing derivative financial instruments in accordance with ASC 815-40-05.

-At December 31, 2009 and 2008, the Company had outstanding \$1,771,244 and \$1,465,000 in principal, respectively, of various convertible notes with embedded conversion options accounted for as free standing derivative financial instruments in accordance with ASC 815-10-05 and ASC 815-40-05.
-The fair value of these embedded conversion options was \$1,384,992 and \$1,150,000 at December 31, 2009 and 2008, respectively.
+At December 31, 2010 and 2009, the Company had outstanding \$1,655,291 and \$1,771,244 in principal, respectively, of various convertible notes with embedded conversion options accounted for as free standing derivative financial instruments in accordance with ASC 815-10-05 and ASC 815-40-05.
+The fair value of these embedded conversion options was \$2,465,565 and \$1,384,992 at December 31, 2010 and 2009, respectively.
+The fair value of these embedded conversion options were estimated at December 31, 2010 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 119.60%.
 The fair value of these embedded conversion options were estimated at December 31, 2009 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.20%; expected dividend yield of 0%; expected option life of 10; and volatility of 302.87%.
-The fair value of these embedded conversion options were estimated at December 31, 2008 using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 0.27%; expected dividend yield of 0%; expected option life of 10; and volatility of 332.67%.
 The expected term of 10 years was used for all notes in both periods because several of the notes are currently or have been in default, and accordingly the term of the note is deemed not relevant as a variable for the Black-Scholes calculation.
 The Company revalues the conversion options at each reporting period, and charges any change in value to operations.
-During the years ended December 31, 2009 and 2008, the Company recorded a gain of \$83,492 and a loss of \$182,583, respectively, due to the change in value of the conversion option liability.
+During the years ended December 31, 2010 and 2009, the Company recorded a loss of \$1,244,239 and a gain of \$83,492, respectively, due to the change in value of the conversion option liability.

 When convertible notes payable are satisfied by payment or by conversion to equity, the Company revalues the related conversion option liability at the time of the payment or conversion.
 The conversion option liability is then relieved by this amount, which is charged to additional paid-in capital.
-During the years ended December 31, 2009 and 2008, conversion option liabilities in the amounts of \$18,360 and \$8,800 were transferred from liability to equity due to the conversion or payment of the related convertible notes payable.
+During the years ended December 31, 2010 and 2009, conversion option liabilities in the amounts of \$163,666 and \$18,360 were transferred from liability to equity due to the conversion or payment of the related convertible notes payable.